 commissioned officer in the U.S. Air Force upon graduating from the university.
 Consult with the SASI for more detailed information.

-4.207.1.
-AFROTC scholarships cover the cost of tuition, books, supplies, and pays the student a monthly stipend for personal expenses ($300/freshmen, $350/sophomores, $400/juniors, and $500/seniors).
+4.17.1.
+AFROTC scholarships cover the cost of tuition, books, supplies, and pays the student a monthly stipend for personal expenses ($300/freshmen, $350/sophomores, $450/juniors, and $500/seniors) … subject to change.

-4.207.2.
+4.17.2.
 Eligibility.
 A minimum SAT score of 1100 (Math and Verbal portion only) or a minimum ACT score of 24.
 Also, a minimum unweighted grade point average of 3.0 on a 4.0 scale and a class ranking in the top 40%.